couchbase/cbft/DESIGN.md

 TBD / design sketch - basically, cbftint will need to delete old pindexes only after new pindexes are built up on the new nodes.
-An advanced MGP (Managed, Global Planner) could provide this orchestration.
+An advanced MCP (Managed, Central Planner) could provide this orchestration.

 ## Limit backfills

 TBD / design sketch - each new pindex being built up on a new node means KV backfills.
 Need to throttle the number of concurrent "new pindex builds".
-An advanced MGP (Managed, Global Planner) could provide this throttling.
+An advanced MCP (Managed, Central Planner) could provide this throttling.

 ## Controlled compactions of PIndexes

 TBD / design sketch - cbft will need REST API's to disable/enable compactions (or temporarily change compaction timeouts).
-Again, this is likely an area for the MGP to orchestrate.
+Again, this is likely an area for the MCP to orchestrate.

 -------------------------------------------------
 # Requirements Review